 Consultation and advice

 The President is accountable to the Minister for the governance of the Tribunal and all operational decisions and outcomes.
-Nevertheless, the President’s decision-making is generally exercised in the context of significant consultation with, and advice from:
+Nevertheless, the President’s decision-making is generally exercised in the context of ad hoc consultation with, and advice from:

 - an Operational Advisory Team;